World in Conflict: Awards

-After release, the game earned editor's choice awards from GameSpot, IGN and the Australian gaming magazine PC PowerPlay, as well as PC Zone's classic award.
+After release, the game earned editor's choice awards from GameSpot, IGN and the Australian gaming magazine PC PowerPlay, as well as PC Zones classic award.
 PC Gamer US also awarded the game its editor's choice award, as well as naming it the 2007 RTS game of the year.
 During the 11th Annual Interactive Achievement Awards, World in Conflict received nominations for "Strategy/Simulation Game of the Year" and "Outstanding Achievement in Online Gameplay" by the Academy of Interactive Arts & Sciences.
 The game was included in the book 1001 Video Games You Must Play Before You Die.

 Sales

 It topped weekly sales charts in North America, Germany, and Australia in the week it was released.

 Expansion

 A new expansion of the game, World in Conflict: Soviet Assault, was released for Windows in March 2009.
-Plans to release the game under the same name for home consoles, the Xbox 360 and the PlayStation 3, were dropped.
+There had been plans to release the game under the same name for home consoles, the Xbox 360 and the PlayStation 3, but were dropped.
 The new edition included a brand new campaign from the Soviet perspective.
 New maps were included as well as new movies and cut scenes, however there were no new units included.

 On July 29, 2008, Activision dropped World in Conflict: Soviet Assault from production along with a number of other games putting the future of the game in question.
 On August 6, 2008, Activision Blizzard put Massive Entertainment up for sale.
 Massive Entertainment has since been acquired by Ubisoft.
 The game was released on March 13, 2009, in several formats.
 It was packaged under World in Conflict: Complete Edition which is the new retail collection, containing both World in Conflict and the expansion, Soviet Assault.
 The complete pack was available through retail stores, Steam download and Direct2Drive download.
 Soviet Assault was also released separately as a download for owners of the original World in Conflict, through Steam and D2D and also in a retail version.